feathersui/feathersui-rpc-services/README.md

 - `HTTPService`: Load data from a URL as XML, simple string text, URL variables, or JSON.
 - `RemoteObject`: Share the same typed objects on server and client using binary AMF.

+Contains the following low-level messaging classes:

+- `Producer`: Send messages to a destination.
+- `Consumer`: Subscribe to messages from a destination.

 ## Compatibility Notes

 ### `RemoteObject`